 - Inmates who have escaped from a penal or correctional institution within the previous 10 years.

 - Inmates who currently have active misconducts.

 Is placement on GPS an automatic process?

 No. Placement involves a screening and review process.
-Each inmate that is considered for placement on the program has a complete criminal history background review before placement on the program.
-DOC reserves the right to deny placement on any inmate considered a security risk or a threat to public safety.
+Each inmate considered for placement in the program has a complete criminal history background review before placement occurs.
+ODOC reserves the right to deny placement of any inmate considered a security risk or a threat to public safety.

 How much does an inmate pay when they are on the GPS program?

-Inmates assigned to this program are required to pay Department of Corrections a monitoring fee not to exceed $5.50 per day for passive monitoring or $13.50 per day for active monitoring, not to exceed $300 per month.
+Inmates assigned to this program are required to pay ODOC a monitoring fee not to exceed $5.50 per day for passive monitoring or $13.50 per day for active monitoring, not to exceed $300 per month.